 - TikTok is your big chance to go viral.
 Encourage customers to hop on trends or create your own brand challenge.

-- Twitter is the go-to platform for sharing product reviews and experiences.
+- Twitter (X) is the go-to social platform for sharing product reviews and experiences.
 You can also host Twitter spaces by inviting current customers to share their experiences and stories with the audience–or host a Q&A.

 - Set up brand hashtags: Notice your customers tagging your brand a lot?
 Create a branded hashtag to bring all that juicy content together.
 For example—Forever 21 uses #F21xMe.
 It also means potential customers can quickly find all UGC related to your brand.

 - Pick a tool to organise your content: Investing in UGC can help you build a safe community for your customers.
 However, managing every piece of UGC content can lead to unbridled chaos if it’s not done right.
 Use an affordable and flexible digital asset management tool, like Dash, to store your UGC.
 You can tag your video content by how well it performed, add usage rights to your images, and set up guest upload links for easily gathering content.